Chemical Peels in Charlotte, NC

 You can repeat light or medium peels as often as every 4 weeks until you achieve the results you desire.
 This may change depending on your skin condition and how quickly you recover from the treatment.

-Recovery After Your Treatment
+After Your Chemical Peel

+After any type of chemical peel, you can expect your skin to be red, irritated, or swollen.
 You should avoid sun exposure while your skin is healing and wear sunscreen after it has healed.
 Many people compare the sensation after this treatment to the feeling of a sunburn.

 After a light chemical peel, the skin will be red or dry and slightly irritated.
 We may apply ointment to the area.
 You can wear makeup the next day, unless your specialist says otherwise.
 It can take up to seven days to heal.

 After a medium chemical peel, the skin will be red, swollen, and may sting.
 You should not wear makeup for about seven days.
 Use ice packs to soothe the skin and reduce swelling, and over-the-counter pain medications for discomfort.
 The skin will crust as it heals, and healing may take a couple of weeks.

 After a deep chemical peel, the treated skin will be red and swollen.
 We will apply dressing and may prescribe pain medication.
 New skin will form in the treated areas in about 2 weeks, although redness may last for months.
 Once new skin forms and you have fully healed, you can use makeup.